Data Usage Policies

 No antivirus software, no computer support

-McGill ICS will not provide technical support to any student’s computer connected to the McGill network that does not already have antivirus software with updated definitions installed on it.
+IT Services will not provide technical support to any student’s computer connected to the McGill network that does not already have antivirus software with updated definitions installed on it.

-Protect yourself!
 Practice safe computing!
 Before going online, be sure to read the IT Knowledge Base article on how to Stay Safe Online.

 Remember, if we notice that your computer has been infected, your McGill network connection will be SHUT DOWN.
 Don’t be a victim!
-Contact the ICS Service Desk online or by phone at 514-398-3398 for assistance.
+Contact the IT Service Desk online or by phone at 514-398-3398 for assistance.

 Bandwidth for non-McGill applications